 Develop a sense of self as a ‘giver’; let your child choose something to donate to a charity and keep the discussion alive with your child… what can we do to help?

-Look around your Montessori preschool – you will see little alcoves for quiet activities as well as communal areas.
-Take this concept home and have child-focused spaces for reading, puzzles and activities of the moment in addition to communal areas so your child can join in all family activities.
+Look around your Montessori preschool – you will see little alcoves for quiet activities and communal areas.
+Take this concept home and have child-focused spaces for reading, puzzles and activities of the moment, and communal areas so your child can join in all family activities.

 Take care how you speak about your children to your partner or other adults; words are a powerful image builder.

 Say what you want to happen, not what you don’t want to happen ‘Put your feet on the floor, that’s the only place they go’ rather than ‘Please don’t kick your brother!’

 Avoid empty and over-frequent praise and again replace with a description of the actions.
 For example, replace ‘You are such a good girl’ with ‘I appreciated how you put your book aside to help with the dishes.’